 Fire Drills / Fire Prevention

-The Public Safety Department conducts fire drills for all groups staying in the College's Residence Halls.
+The Public Safety Department conducts fire drills for all groups staying in the University's Residence Halls.
 In addition, the Department performs a monthly survey of all fire safety equipment and works with both Facilities and the Safety Committee to ensure all applicable fire codes are adhered to.

-MCPHS Annual Fire Safety Report
+MCPHS University Annual Fire Safety Report